sylvainhalle/PaperShell/Readme.md

 LaTeX and colouring (yes, colouring) its meaningful output (errors in red, etc.).

-There do exist products, such as [Overleaf](https://www.overleaf.com), which allow you to instantiate a blank LaTeX paper using many of these templates.
+There do exist products, such as [Overleaf](https://www.overleaf.com), which allow you to instantiate a blank LaTeX paper using many of these templates (PaperShell can interact nicely with Overleaf; see below).
 However, there might be various reasons for which you might want to switch an existing document from one class to the other.
 For example, you started writing a paper without deciding where to send it, only to find that the conference you've chosen has a different publisher than the paper's current style.
 Or, a paper sent to a conference (and perhaps rejected) needs to be sent to another venue with a different publisher.
 (Note that in the past, it used to be the *publisher's* job to format your manuscript to their taste.
 But that's another story.)

 Alas, it turns out these stylesheets are not directly interchangeable.
 Rather than nicely overriding the behaviour of LaTeX's original commands